BITSS/ACRE/docs/03-assess.md

 #### Adjusting Levels To Account for Confidential/Proprietary Data {-}

-A large portion of published research in economics uses confidential or proprietary data, most often government data from tax records or service provision and generally referred to as *administrative data*.
+A large portion of published research in economics uses confidential or proprietary data, most often government data from tax records or service provision and what is generally referred to as *administrative data*.
 Since administrative and proprietary data are rarely publicly accessible, some of the reproducibility levels presented above only apply once modified.
 The underlying theme of these modifications is that when data cannot be provided, you can assign a reproducibility score based on the level of detail in the instructions for accessing the data.
 Similarly, when reproducibility cannot be verified based on publicly available materials, the reproduction materials should demonstrate that a competent and unbiased third party (not involved in the original research team) has been able to reproduce the results.

  - **Levels 1 and 2** can be applied as described above.